 Vedauwoo Recreation Area’s gravity-defying rock formations are naturally equipped to entertain climbers, hikers, campers and others in pursuit of outdoor recreation.
-Known to the Arapaho Indians as “Land of the Earthborn Spirit,” Vedauwoo’s (pronounced vee-duh-voo) protrusions of Sherman granite were shaped by millions of years of icy, windy and wet weather.
+Known to the Northern Arapaho Tribe as “Land of the Earthborn Spirit,” Vedauwoo’s (pronounced vee-duh-voo) protrusions of Sherman granite were shaped by millions of years of icy, windy and wet weather.

 Whether you’re interested in scaling the ancient sculpture’s rounded rocks, investigating the surrounding aspen and pine forests or simply passing time deciphering animal shapes in the formations, Vedauwoo is the perfect place to stop.
 Here are some activities to consider for your upcoming Vedauwoo adventure.